OpenConnectOUSL/logo-comp-backend-api/README.md

-# Logo Design Submission Web Interface
+# Logo Design Submission API
 This project is a simple web interface for logo design submissions.
 It's built with a Go-based backend API and a Next.js frontend.

 ## Features